 We can either practice awareness of our thoughts or feelings or focus our eyes upwards to stimulate our third eye.
 In all cases, our breath should be relaxed and left to find its rhythm naturally, (unless we are practicing specific breathing techniques.)

 – Meditating with our eyes open is a different story as we have some different options to consider.

-If sitting, sit upright and have you gaze downward at about a 45-degree angle so you are staring at the floor between one to two meters in front of you.
+If sitting, sit upright and have your gaze downward at about a 45-degree angle so you are staring at the floor between one to two meters in front of you.

 This will help limit visual distractions and minimize eye fatigue.
-If it helps, you can remove all obstacles from your line of vision, stare into a blank wall, or darken the room to remain focused.
+If it helps, you can remove all obstacles from your line of vision and stare into a blank wall, or darken the room to remain focused.

 – Focusing your attention on a single point in space, or on the wall is also good.
 Just remember to keep your eyes ‘soft,’ almost resting.

 – Walking meditation should be done with eyes open for the obvious reason that you don’t want to walk into anything.

 – Trataka is a specific Hindu and Yogic meditation for developing concentration.
 It involves gazing intently at an object, like a candle flame to awaken the third eye.

 However, the benefits are gained, not because of the object gazed upon, but because of the developing ability to concentrate.